qorix-group/process_description/process/process_areas/verification/workflows.rst

    :contains: gd_req__verification_link_tests, gd_req__verification_link_tests_cpp, gd_req__verification_link_tests_python, gd_req__verification_link_tests_rust, gd_req__verification_independence, gd_guidl__verification_specification
    :has: doc_concept__verification_process, doc_getstrt__verification_process

-   Platform test cases are based on Stakeholder requirements.
+   platform integration test cases are based on Stakeholder requirements.
 This is the highest test level.
-   Any contributor can create a platform test and create a PR for it.
+   Any contributor can create a platform integration test and create a PR for it.
    During the review process the test cases will be approved by a committer.
    Committer and contributor need to differ.
    The tests are automatically executed as part of the CI after PR merge.